chrisdonahue/ilm/README.md

 ### Training

-We've included a script `acl20_repro_train.py` which will re-train the models from our ACL paper.
+We've included a script `acl20_repro_train.py` which will re-train models using the same hyperparameters we used in our ACL paper.
 This script will print out another script which, if run, downloads the training examples and re-trains the model.
 The script takes two arguments:

 1. Dataset name: One of `abstracts`, `stories`, or `lyrics`
 1. Model type: One of `lm`, `lmrev`, `lmall`, `ilm`, `lmscratch`, `lmrevscratch`, `lmallscratch`, `ilmscratch`